 Imagine, a goalkeeper in the soccer game.
 With a little bend in the knees, he always stands very upright.
 His weight remains balanced on the apples of his feet.
 And you have never seen a goalkeeper to hunch his back, bend his knees significantly or have his whole weight in the heels and you never will.
 There’s a simple reason behind this.

 The goalie always tends to hold on to a proper athletic position.
 This helps him move the body right or left within less than a second.
 We often forget that golf swing is athletic too, and it doesn’t have much of a difference.
 In order to move for backswing or downswing, a dynamic position we must be in.

 So how will you keep yourself in an athletic position?
 Well, first, bend your knees slightly so that it allows your upper torso to lean forward from your hips.
 It’s like if you draw a beeline from the rear of your right shoulder, you’ll see the line touching the front of your knee as it also expands to the apples of your feet.

 This will make sure your body is in a dominant position so that you can swing your club with power and control.

 Use the 3-Steps Posture Drill for Guideline

 Want things to be simple and easy?
-The 3-steps posture drill may come handy in this case.
-Stand with the feet spaced at

-    the width of your shoulders.
-Then try to extend your arms along with the club out before you as you stand straight
+The 3-steps posture drill may come in handy in this case.
+Stand with your feet spaced at the width of your shoulders.
+Then try to extend your arms along with the club out before you as you stand straight perfectly.

-    perfectly.